seanverano/reboost/README.md

 - **`/hydration-tracker`**: Users can log and track their water intake.
 - **`/wellness-reminder`**: Allows users to set custom break reminders.

-### **Chrome Extension APIs**
+### Chrome Extension APIs & Required Permissions

-Reboost utilizes several Chrome APIs to provide seamless tracking and reminders:
+Reboost utilizes the following Chrome APIs, which require specific permissions to function properly:

-- **Alarms API**: Schedules hydration reminders and break alerts in the background.
+- **Alarms API (`alarms` permission)**: Schedules hydration reminders and break alerts in the background.
 The extension creates an alarm when a timer starts and listens for its completion to trigger notifications.
-- **Storage API**: Stores hydration logs, reminder settings, and user preferences in local storage.
+- **Storage API (`storage` permission)**: Stores hydration logs, reminder settings, and user preferences in local storage.
 This ensures that timers persist even after the extension is closed or the browser is restarted.
-- **Notifications API**: Sends non-intrusive pop-up notifications to remind users of their hydration goals and scheduled breaks.
+- **Notifications API (`notifications` permission)**: Sends non-intrusive pop-up notifications to remind users of their hydration goals and scheduled breaks.
 Notifications include interactive buttons for user acknowledgment.

 ---